 Traveling sometimes makes me exaggeratedly appreciative of some simple comforts of home.
 I am embarrassed by this fact, especially when I’m in a place full of ex-pats, as I often am in China.
 Still, here in Gorkhi Terelj, I was thrilled to read a menu in English, and even more thrilled to see that it listed salad.
 Two different kinds of salad!
-With lots of vegetables listed!
+With lots of vegetables!
 Oh happy day!
-I ordered one with beets and carrots and cabbage and cucumbers, along with a beer, and I opened up my netbook and deepened my happiness even further reading about basketball and checking my email and writing down and emailing to myself as backup as many details about Mongolia as I could remember.
+I ordered one with beets and carrots and cabbage and cucumbers, along with a beer, and I opened up my netbook and deepened my happiness even further reading about the NBA and checking my email and writing down and emailing to myself as backup as many details about Mongolia as I could remember.

 On my way out, I saw a very tall, white man smoking a cigar and folding his arms over the top of his big belly while he surveyed three Mongolian workers who were hammering strips of tar paper onto the plywood roof of a new structure that looked like it was shaping up to be a garage.
-He was seemed eager to talk about himself.
+He seemed eager to talk about himself.

 “John,” he said, extending a big hand.
 He had a predictably firm-to-the-point-of-painful grip.
 I have large hands and, as a holdover of my upbring in the Midwest, I know to look men like this directly in the eye, and to shake their hands with a firm grip, as if I might take pleasure in crushing someone’s knucklebones.
 He told me about this thing they were building – “they don’t know a damn thing about this kind of construction, but I just have my way of doing things and I tell ‘em how it’s gonna be done,” puff puff…